 Addison’s Vitruvian Park is another famous spot for dazzling lights.
 The Park is transformed into a magical wonderland with more than 500 LED-covered arbors.
 Vitruvian Lights are on display from Friday, Nov.
 29 through New Year’s Day.
 Check their event calendar for live performances and special celebrations.

 The Dallas Zoo is another great place to check out during the holiday season.
 They have over a million twinkling lights in ZooNorth and silk-covered lanterns in the shape of your favorite animals.
-The zoo is open late for the holidays with light shows, Santa meet-and-greets, live music, s’mores, and more.
-You can see more info on Zoo Lights which is open through January 5, here.
+The Dallas Zoo is usually open late for the holidays with light shows, Santa meet-and-greets, live music, s’mores, and more. ( For 2020 Dallas Zoo Lights Presented by Reliant is a drive-thru event.
+Get tickets here)

 Christmas Carriage Rides